Andi-afk/Hibernate/README.md

 4. Docker Desktop
 5. PgAdmin III (Optional)

+# Installation
+Open Netbeans
+There are 2 paths you can take here depending on the version of IDE you are currently using.

+The 1st scenario would be that Netbeans will have the Hibernate framework preinstalled.
+To check if you have Hibernate on your IDE, press new FILE and look for the Hibernate option.
+If you found the Hibernate Configuration wizard you are all set up.

+In the case of Hibernate not being available by default, it is required to mannually install it.
+To do so follow the steps below:

+Step1: Navigate to libraries under Tools
+Step2: Navigate to Plugins menu under Tools.
+Step3: Click on available plugins
+Step4: Search for hibernate in the search bar.
+Step5: If found click on the box next to it and press install.

 # Starting up the Project:
 For the successful participation in the Hibernate workshop, postgress as well as a netbeans project that will connect to postgress database are required.
 Follow the steps bellow to set up your environment.